christianh814/openshift-toolbox/operators/docs/namespaced.md

 These types of operators are useful for things that run in a cluster that don't need users creating customer resources for.
 An example is the prometheus operator that monitors the entire cluster.

-Here are the steps to create a simple operator that deploys a hello world application
+Here are the steps to create a simple operator that deploys a hello world application:

 * [Create The Operator](#create-the-operator)
 * [Using the K8S Module](#using-the-k8s-module)